 Alongside land preservation and stewardship, education is one of the most important areas of our work.
-CELT’s growing education programs are designed to generate a greater appreciation and awareness of our local natural areas.
+CELT’s education programs began in 2005 and have continued to grow.
+They are designed to generate a greater appreciation and awareness of our local natural areas.
 As a common resource preserved for public benefit, we depend upon our members and friends to help with the care and maintenance of our lands.

-Supported almost exclusively by grants from private foundations and donor-designated gifts, our education programs are coordinated through CELT’s education committee.
-This committee is comprised of local residents who attend several meetings each year to oversee the creation and implementation of new projects.
+Supported almost exclusively by grants from private foundations and donor-designated gifts, our education programs are organized by the Education Coordinator and CELT’s Education Committee.
+The committee is comprised of local residents who attend several meetings each year to oversee the creation and implementation of new projects.

 Current Education Programs

-At the Pond Cove Elementary School’s media center, CELT has created a hands-on Environmental Resource Center to provide the elementary school teachers access to resource materials on environmental education, field guides, nets and other materials that can be ‘checked out’ for use in the classroom, or on field trips.
+The Environmental Resource Center: At the Pond Cove Elementary School’s media center, CELT has created a hands-on Environmental Resource Center (ERC) to provide the elementary school teachers access to resource materials on environmental education, field guides, nets and other materials that can be ‘checked out’ for use in the classroom, or on field trips.

-Over the years CELT has distributed over $10,000 in grants to Cape teachers in support of environmental education in their classrooms.
+Teacher Grants: Over the years CELT has distributed over $10,000 in “mini-grants” to Cape teachers in support of environmental education in their classrooms.
 These grants are available to teachers at all grade levels for classroom materials, professional training, subscriptions and field trips.
-To apply for a grant, download the CELT Grant Application here.

-Through our local Community Services office, CELT offers a variety of Nature Walks open to the community.
-Past programs have included:
+Community Services: Through our local Community Services office, CELT offers a variety of Nature Walks open to the community.
+These programs include:

 - Seasonal bird walks for Migrating Birds, Winter Birds, Shorebirds, and Birding for Kids.

 - Geology Walks (fall & spring)